querqy/querqy/README.md

 The first line of a rule declaration defines the matching criteria for the input query.
 This line must end in an arrow (`=>`).
 The next line defines an instruction that shall be applied if the input matches.
 The same input line can be used for multiple instructions, one per line:

 ~~~
-# if the input contains 'personal computer', add two synonyms 'pc' and
+# if the input contains 'personal computer', add two synonyms, 'pc' and
-# 'desktop computer' and rank down by factor 50 documents that
+# 'desktop computer', and rank down by factor 50 documents that
 # match 'software':
 personal computer =>
     SYNONYM: pc